AI-Messiah/Pixel-Select-Eidtor/README.md

 This is not fully complete but it will work with images of a certain size.
 It can easily be edited to fix this.

-It requires Openframeworks.
-Just put the project in apps/myapps/
+It requires Openframeworks. for windows Just put the project in apps/myapps/ for mac and linux you will have to generate a project.

 There is a color editor and load and save buttons.